Skip to main content

 It is a complex cascade of events, a series of interconnected biological conversations.
 Addressing the root of the issue, the insulin resistance, can help restore clarity to these conversations.

-This is where enters the picture.
+This is where inositol enters the picture.
 Inositol is a naturally occurring substance, a type of sugar alcohol that is structurally similar to glucose.
 It is found in many foods, such as fruits, beans, and grains, and your body also produces it.
 Inositol plays a crucial role as a secondary messenger within your cells.

 After insulin, the primary messenger, knocks on the cell door, inositol molecules inside the cell help to open the door for glucose.
 They are essential facilitators of the insulin signaling pathway.
 In women with PCOS, there can be a disruption in how the body processes and uses inositol, which can contribute to insulin resistance.

-Supplementing with specific forms of inositol, (MI) and (DCI), can help to restore this crucial cellular communication.
+Supplementing with specific forms of inositol, myo-inositol (MI) and D-chiro-inositol (DCI), can help to restore this crucial cellular communication.
 It provides the body with the tools it needs to hear insulin’s message clearly again, helping to re-establish metabolic and hormonal equilibrium.

 Understanding Your Body’s Internal Communication